Gold deal rush sweeps by broader mining sector

 In the last cycle, the world’s second biggest miner Rio Tinto was hit by some high-profile problems.

-In 2013, it announced a $14 billion writedown almost entirely on the value of its two most significant acquisitions, the Alcan aluminium group in 2007 and Mozambique-focused coal miner Riversdale in 2011.
+In 2013, it announced a $14 billion writedown almost entirely on the value of its two most significant acquisitions, the Alcan aluminum group in 2007 and Mozambique-focused coal miner Riversdale in 2011.

 But it was also the first to recover and now has the best balance sheet in the business, leading to speculation it could be the first to emulate the merger activity in gold.